-Returning athletes and volunteers from previous Face of America programs need to create a new user account, specifying a new user name and password.
-Old account information from 2014-2017 was not carried over to the new site.
-Account information from the 2018 Face of America is still valid.
+Returning athletes and volunteers from previous Face of America Gettysburg programs need to create a new user account, specifying a new user name and password.
+Old participant account information from 2014-2017 was not carried over to the new site.
+Account information from the 2018 Face of America Gettysburg is still valid.

 Contact World T.E.A.M. by email and our team will attempt to make a correction or an addition within the registration software.
 We can add you to a team if requested.
 If you registered in an incorrect rider category, we will transfer your registration, but be aware some personalization to your online fundraising page may be lost in the process.
 Please be specific in your request.

-Participant categories in the Face of America registration system have pre-determined limits according to the maximum riders allowed through our organization’s ride permits.
+Participant categories in the Face of America Gettysburg registration system have predetermined limits according to the maximum riders allowed through our organization’s ride permits.
 If a particular category is missing, that means it has reached capacity.
-For some categories, waiting lists of interested riders may be established.
-Riders on waiting lists will be notified directly by World T.E.A.M. by email message if an opening becomes available.
+For some categories, waiting lists of interested athletes may be established.
+Athletes on waiting lists will be notified directly by World T.E.A.M. by email message if an opening becomes available.
 To add your name to the World T.E.A.M.
 Adaptive Athlete waiting list, submit an email letter of interest.
 We’ll contact interested athletes as positions become available.

-Our Face of America registration and fundraising site uses coding cookies to remember previous visitors, so if you discover you are running into difficulties in registering online (or are having problems in donating to a rider), try clearing your Internet browser memory and cache.
+Our Face of America Gettysburg registration and fundraising site uses coding cookies to remember previous visitors, so if you discover you are running into difficulties in registering online (or are having problems in donating to a rider), try clearing your Internet browser memory and cache.
 In most browsers, you can clear the history through the browser’s “Tools” or “Options” tab.
 Alternately, if you have more than one browser available on your computer, try using your alternate browser.
 This often happens when two or more participants use a single computer to register.